If the IRS has already issued a lien or levy against you, your wages, or your other property, Centerbridge can help.

 Important Collection Due Process (CDP) Rights

-After issuing a Notice of Intent to Levy and Notice of Right to a CDP Hearing (or a similar Notice Intent to File Federal Tax Lien) and receiving a timely CDP Request, the IRS is required to schedule a CDP Hearing with an Appeals Officer.
-The Appeals Officer selected to hear the matter is required to be independent of IRS collection personnel and must: (i) verify that the IRS followed all administrative and procedural requirements (“verification”); (ii) determine if the proposed IRS collection action “balances the need for efficient collection of taxes with the legitimate concern of the taxpayer that the collection action is no more intrusive than necessary” (“balancing”); and (iii) consider all less intrusive collection alternatives (for example, an Offer in Compromise of Installment Agreement) proposed by the taxpayer in his CDP Request.
+After issuing a Notice of Intent to Levy and Notice of Right to a CDP Hearing (or a similar Notice of Intent to File Federal Tax Lien) and receiving a timely CDP Request, the IRS must schedule a CDP Hearing with an Appeals Officer.
+The Appeals Officer selected to hear the matter is required to be independent of IRS collection personnel and must: (i) verify that the IRS followed all administrative and procedural requirements (“verification”); (ii) determine if the proposed IRS collection action “balances the need for efficient collection of taxes with the legitimate concern of the taxpayer that the collection action is no more intrusive than necessary” (“balancing”); and (iii) consider all less invasive collection alternatives (for example, an Offer in Compromise of Installment Agreement) proposed by the taxpayer in his CDP Request.

-Following a CDP Hearing, the Appeals Officer must issue a written determination summarizing his or her conclusions concerning the verification, balancing, and use of other proposed less intrusive collection alternatives.
+Following a CDP Hearing, the Appeals Officer must issue a written determination summarizing their conclusions concerning verifying, balancing, and using other proposed, less intrusive collection alternatives.
 Moreover, in the event of an adverse determination by the Appeals Officer, the taxpayer may contest the determination by filing an appeal in the United States Tax Court.
 During the entire CDP process and subsequent appeals, the proposed IRS collection action is stayed (stopped).
-Taxpayers should not waive or forfeit these important rights without seeking advice from experienced representation.
+Taxpayers should not waive or forfeit these necessary rights without seeking advice from experienced representation.